-Gathering information from an SF Sybase CE cluster for support analysis volumes.
-Forwarding the output of these scripts to Symantec Tech Support can assist with analyzing and solving any problems.
+Gathering information from an SF Sybase CE cluster for support analysis

 Use troubleshooting scripts to gather information about the configuration and status of your cluster and its modules.
-The scripts identify rpm information, debugging messages, console messages, and information about disk groups and
+The scripts identify rpm information, debugging messages, console messages, and information about disk groups and volumes.